sohn1029/General-number-classifier/README.md

 # General-number-classifier
 When learning deep learning, we need a dataset, training code, and a deep learning model.
-In this process, we have used MNIST(Modified National Institute of Standards and Technologh database), the most accessible dataset, and a model that matches it.
+In this process, we have used MNIST(Modified National Institute of Standards and Technology database), the most accessible dataset, and a model that matches it.
 However, the goal of this term project is to train a neural network with a great genralization performance.
 So to do this, I had to come up with a new dataset, training code, and model.
 Effort for this are as follows.

 ## Dataset
 At first, I thought I would need some kind of dataset other than MNIST to achieve what I wanted for this project.
 So I found a dataset called SVHN(Street View House Numbers), and got images and mat file.
 Through this, I can get MNIST and SVHN.
 Next, image augmentation was attempted to obtain general results for these data.
 The attemped augmentation technique is as follows.